"Wave" can be found on Morning Phase

 "Wave" made it's live premiere in 2013, at Beck's Orchestral Song Reader show in November 2013.
 Morning Phase and its songs had been announced at the time, but not yet heard by anyone else.
 Since the show was done with the LA Philharmonic, Beck took the opportunity to play "Wave" with a full orchestra.
 And it was stunning.

 A few months later, Beck performed "Wave" on Saturday Night Live, as promotion for Morning Phase.
 He did not use a full orchestra like in November, but there was a smaller string section with him.
 (Also Justin added some synthesizer, and a couple of his band sang backup.)

 On the first two shows of the actual Morning Phase tour, Beck performed "Wave."
-No string section on tour, his band recreated it expertly with mainly synthesizers and Smokey Hormel playing his electric guitar with a violin bow.
+No string section on tour, his band recreated it expertly with a bunch of synthesizers and Smokey Hormel playing his electric guitar with a violin bow.
 It was quite impressive!
-Despite that, the song was then dropped for 15 shows.
+Despite that, the song was then not played for 15 shows.

-When the song returned later on the tour, the song sounded quite similar--Gus plays cello, and Smokey seems to have switched from violin bow to an ebow for his electric guitar.
-Roger and Justin add synthesizer, Jason and Joey sit out for the song.
-From then on, Beck played "Wave" -- to usually rousing reception -- for more or less the rest of the tour.
+When the song returned later on the tour, the song sounded quite similar, with Gus on cello, and Smokey seems to have switched from violin bow to an ebow for his electric guitar.
+Roger and Justin add synthesizer, Jason and Joey sit out the song.
+From then on, Beck played "Wave" (to usually rousing reception) for more or less the rest of the tour.

 The song stuck around for a few years after Morning Phase